 - Add beans, corn and olives.
 Continue cooking, uncovered, for 30 minutes.

-- Remove from heat and add chopped cilantro, lime juice and Worcestershire sauce.
-Taste and adjust salt if necessary.
+- Remove from heat and stir in chopped cilantro, lime juice and Worcestershire sauce.
+Taste and add more salt if necessary.

 - Chili will keep in the refrigerator for 5 days and freeze for 6 months.